Alphabetical Plant Listing

 In recent years, the number of splendid crabapple cultivars has increased dramatically, counting over 1,000 cultivars and hybrids, creating a profusion of varieties from which the gardener may select the perfect combination of size, form, color, fragrance, fruit, hardiness and resistance to pests and diseases.

-Crabapples are susceptible to four major diseases which can cause early defoliation, disfigurement and weakening of trees.
+Crabapples are susceptible to four major diseases that can cause early defoliation, disfigurement, and tree weakening.

-• Apple scab is the most common and most serious of the diseases, especially in areas which receive plenty of springtime moisture.
+• Apple scab is the most common and most serious of the diseases, especially in areas that receive plenty of springtime moisture.
 It disfigures the fruit and defoliates the trees.
-It shows up on leaves as olive green spots with a velvety, grayish surface.
-In midsummer leaves often turn brown and drop from the tree.
+It appears on leaves as olive-green spots with a velvety, grayish surface.
+In midsummer, leaves often turn brown and drop from the tree.

 The Pacific Northwest may not be the best place to enjoy the long-lasting beauty of flowering crabapples.
 Many older crabapple varieties grown in the past adapted poorly to the cool, constant humidity of the region.
 Diseases such as apple scab and powdery mildew took their toll.